joelonsql/pg-timeit/README.md

 To minimize noise, the executions and measurements are performed in C, as measuring using PL/pgSQL would be too noisy.

-`pit.s()`, `pit.ms()`, `pit.us()` and `pit.ns()` immediately
-measures the execution time for given internal function, and return the time in seconds, milliseconds, microseconds and nanoseconds respectively, as numeric values.
+`pit.s()` and `pit.h()` immediately measures the execution time for given internal function.
 These are suitable when you simply want to do a single measurement.

+`pit.s()` returns the execution time in seconds as a numeric value.
+`pit.h()` returns the execution time as a human-readable text value, e.g. "100 ms".

 The below example measures the execution time to compute the square root for the `numeric` value `2`, and returns the result in nanoseconds.